 Many of you believe that when you're multi-tasking you are doing several things at the same time.
 And you hope that this allows you to handle all the information that's rushing at you, so much better.

 What you're really doing is interrupting one task with another.
 This mean that you're not completing either task properly and both are taking longer to finish.
 The results: overload, overwhelm and overreacting

 Here's a solution that can work for you.

 You have to remain focused so that you are not weighed down by tons of information and then be distracted from the information that you really want.

-5. Remember, all information is connected to your bigger picture
+5. Ensure your information is connected to your bigger picture

-You are given thousands of pieces of a puzzle and told to put them together in a picture.
-But you're not allowed to see that big picture on the cover of the box, so you have no idea what the finished picture would look like.
+Let's say I give you thousands of pieces of a puzzle and told to put them together in a picture.
+But I don't let you see that big picture on the cover of the box, so you have no idea what the finished picture would look like.